alokrajiv/TWILIO-2Factor-Authentication-Tutorial/README.md

 Now edit `.env.json` file.
 (Ex: `vi .env.json`).

-Take care to add your  Production Key from the Twilio Authy Console.
+Take care to **add your  Production Key from the Twilio Authy Console**.
 You also can change the port the server will run.
 The default is 3001.

 Now simply run on the console: